-- Twelve semester hours of credit in courses related to normal development and the sciences related to the use of speech, hearing, and language; three credits in speech pathology; three credits in language disorders; six credits in audiology, including three credits in aural rehabilitation; three credits in augmentative and alternative communication; 25 clinical observation hours; three credits in statistics; three credits in behavioral/social sciences; three credits in biological sciences and three credits in physical sciences.
+- Twelve semester hours of credit in courses related to normal development and the sciences related to the use of speech, hearing, and language; three credits in speech pathology; three credits in language disorders; six credits in audiology, including three credits in aural rehabilitation; three credits in augmentative and alternative communication; 25 clinical observation hours; three credits in statistics; three credits in behavioral/social sciences; three credits in biological sciences and three credits in physics or chemistry.
 Students may make up undergraduate deficiencies.

 Requirements for matriculated students

-Beginning summer 2016, students entering the graduate program must successfully pass a comprehensive examination during the third semester of enrollment, prior to leaving campus for the externship experience.
+Graduate students in the program must successfully pass a comprehensive examination during the third semester of enrollment, prior to leaving campus for the externship experience.